perfanalytics/pose2sim/README.md

 </br>

 ### Filtering 3D coordinates
-> _**Filter your 3D coordinates.**_
+> _**Filter your 3D coordinates.**_ Butterworth, Acceleration minimizing, Kalman, OneEuro, GCV spline, LOESS, Gaussian, Median, Butterworth on speed filters are available and can be tuned accordingly

-> - Butterworth, Acceleration minimizing, Kalman, OneEuro, GCV spline, LOESS, Gaussian, Median, Butterworth on speed filters are available and can be tuned accordingly
+> [!TIP]
-> - Instead of filtering triangulated trc coordinates, you can also filter angle .mot files after inverse kinematics by setting `filter_ik = true` in your [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.
+> Instead of, or in addition to filtering triangulated trc coordinates, you can also filter angle .mot files after inverse kinematics by setting `filter_ik = true` in your [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.

 Open a terminal, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `ipython`: